 Once you've created your account, you'll be sent to your personal Associate homepage.
 This is where you'll find your performance dashboard (including an earnings overview, monthly summary, and total clicks).

 This dashboard is also where you'll search for relevant products to link to from your content.
 Here's how:

 - Log in to your Amazon Associate account.

 - Click on Product Linking in the top banner and select Product Links.

-- Alternatively, you can use the Amazon Associates SiteStripe to generate Amazon Affiliate links directly from the product page.
+- Use the Amazon Associates SiteStripe to generate Amazon Affiliate links.

 - Use the generated link on your site or other promotional materials according to Amazon's standards.

 1. Log in to your Amazon Associate account.